 When setting up your first forge for doing a little blacksmithing, a foundry for metal casting, or a kiln to fire pottery, one of the fundamental issues is how to get enough heat.
 Below I’m going to tell you how to make a propane torch burn hotter.

 Now, charcoal and coal can be used for heat and are excellent fuels.
 Nonetheless, for ease and availability, it’s hard to beat a 20lb propane tank as a fuel supply.
 The problem is most off the shelf torches from home depot or the like don’t put out enough heat to do much for our uses.
-Along with hacking a propane torch to get more BTU's, I’ll also show how to build a DIY forge burner with parts easily found on Amazon or at a hardware store.
-And then show you a budget-friendly done for you burner that is cheaper than what you can buy the parts for!
+Along with hacking a propane torch to get more BTU’s, I’ll also show how to build a DIY forge burner with parts easily found on Amazon or at a hardware store.
+And then show you a budget-friendly done for you burner with regulator that is cheaper than what you can buy the parts for!

 Let’s get to it!

 An air-only propane torch will burn at around 1,990 °C (3,614 °F).
 That is plenty of degrees to melt many metals like aluminum 660.3 °C and copper 1,085 °C, right?

 Just like you wouldn’t expect to go drag racing with a smart car and its tiny engine, your off the shelf burner from the hardware store just doesn’t pump out enough fuel for what we will need it to do.

 More fuel + More Air = More BTU’S

 There is a fairly simple hack you can do to most store-bought torches to increase the flow of fuel and air and create a bigger hotter flame.
 I personally don’t recommend this as it could make the torch pretty dangerous.